 Determining the correct tooling, however, is a necessary and extremely important step to ensuring that the final form functions correctly.

 The machines that we use to create wire forms can handle both right and left-hand bends in the same piece, during the same run through the machine.
 This helps us cut down on the secondary operations we mentioned above.

-When we perform a bend, or create a coil, the pieces are bent around a tool.
+When we perform a bend or create a coil, the pieces are bent around a tool.
 The piece can be manipulated around the tool to create very tight radius bends and coils.
-The radius of a coil must be larger than the material size, preferable double the material size.
+The radius of a coil must be larger than the material size, preferable to double the material size.
 If the radius is smaller than the material size, then you can run into issues with breakage and stability.

 Contact us to learn more about our custom wire form capabilities or to request a quote!